 Most of us are familiar with large enterprise digital transformation stories, such as Best Buy.
 Several years ago, many people thought that Best Buy could not survive against Amazon.
 But Best Buy took a fresh approach to transform its business and differentiate based on providing a better customer experience.

 Best Buy now focuses on advising customers, not just selling to them.
 It offers in-home consultations and installation services, and Total Tech Support contracts provide customers with unlimited support for their devices and appliances, no matter where they purchased them.
 The company improved delivery times, introduced a price matching program and transitioned to a data-driven marketing strategy to offer customers customized recommendations and assistance.
 Today, Best Buy is reaping the benefits, with adjusted earnings per share surging to a record $5.32 in fiscal 2019.

 Digital transformation is just as relevant for SMBs.
 For instance, Goodway Group, a third-generation family-owned business, has evolved over the past ninety years from a printing press, to a direct-mail marketer, and now, into a digital marketing organization.

-Goodway Group switched from entry-level accounting and spreadsheet solutions to Sage Intacct to automate these workflows, streamline project billing, and improve gross profit visibility across campaigns.
+Goodway Group switched from entry-level accounting and spreadsheet solutions to an integrated, cloud based solution with workflow automation, streamline project billing, and improved gross profit visibility across campaigns.
 Now, the finance team has automated the drudgery, and can spend more time analyzing data and helping Goodway to make better-informed decisions to meet its goals.

-The move paid for itself in less than 3 months—and since deploying Sage Intacct, the company has grown twice as fast than its finance headcount.
+The move paid for itself in less than 3 months—and since deploying a fully integrated, cloud based finance system, the company has grown twice as fast than its finance headcount.